SeaDve/delta/README.md

 **De**centralized **L**and **T**ransportation **A**ssistant

-Delta is a land transportation communication system designed for safety, convenience, and accessibility.
+DeLTA is a land transportation communication system designed for safety, convenience, and accessibility.

 ## ✨ Features